I’ve always considered the Man v. Food Live episode in Miami a game-changer for my hometown.

-After confirming, a few days later, the final email with instructions arrived.
+After confirming, the final email with instructions arrived a few days later.

 A FEW EVENT PICS

-I was able to snap a few pictures before I had to turn off my cell phone.
-These cell phone pics are from 2010 so all things considered, they don’t look too shabby.
+I snapped a few pictures before I had to turn off my cell phone.
+These cell phone pics are from 2010, so all things considered, they don’t look too shabby.

-Being supremely paranoid that we might be late we left way early and arrived by 4:00 PM (5:15 PM was the audience arrival time).
-There was already a line formed of a good 25 or so people when we arrived.
+Being supremely paranoid that we might be late, we left early and arrived by 4:00 PM (5:15 PM was the audience arrival time).
+A line of a good 25 or so folks was already formed when we arrived.

-Someone came up to confirm that are our names were indeed on the list and gave us black wrist bands.
+Someone came up to confirm that our names were on the list and gave us black wristbands.

-We were standing around for about 30 minutes before we were escorted to a waiting area where we then sat for another hour and a half or so.
+We stood around for about 30 minutes before being escorted to a waiting area, where we sat for another hour and a half.

-We were watching some live rehearsals via a TV as well as some Travel Channel programming.
+We watched some live rehearsals via a TV and some Travel Channel programming.

-All the Travel Channel employees were very courteous and offered water and soft drinks several times.
+The Travel Channel employees were courteous and offered water and soft drinks several times.

 A COUPLE OF THINGS OF NOTE ABOUT THE LIVE EVENT